-He joined Orlando Ballet II in 2010, and two years later was promoted to the main company where he has danced in many productions including Artistic Director's Robert Hill's Vampire's Ball, Romeo and Juliet, Swan Lake, Carmina Burana, Hansel and Gretel and Bolero among others.
+He joined Orlando Ballet II in 2010, and two years later was promoted to the main company where he has danced in many productions including Artistic Director's Robert Hill's Vampire's Ball, Romeo and Juliet, Swan Lake, Carmina Burana, Lacrimosa and Huapango among others.

 In 2014 Blanco was invited to attend the Jacob’s Pillow Dance Festival Ballet Program under the direction of Anna-Marie Holmes.
 This opportunity came with a full scholarship.
 During his two weeks at the Jacob’s Pillow Dance Festival Ballet Program, Blanco worked with Dinna Bjørn in Bournonville Repertoire and with choreographer Jessica Lang.

 Alberto's repertorie includes August Bournonville's La Sylphide, Napoli, Konservatoriet, George Balanchine's Serenade, Michael Pink's Dracula, Val Caniparoli's A Cinderella Story, Susan Jones' Don Quixote, Jerome Robbins' Fancy Free, Jessica Lang’s To Familiar Spaces in Dream and Arcadian Broad’s Beauty and the Beast to mention some.

 In 2016, Blanco became an American Ballet Theatre National Training Curriculum certified teacher.
 Since then he has attended multiple workshops on teacher training.

 Alberto has been part of the faculty at Orlando Ballet School, under the direction of Dierdre smiles Burger, and a guest teacher in multiple schools in Central Florida.